• Home»

 If your due date for filing falls on a weekend or a legal holiday, you can file your form by the next business day.

+You can file IRS Form 720 by mailing a printed copy to the IRS or filing it electronically with the help of an authorized tax professional.
 The IRS has released a list of accredited e-file providers who can help you submit your tax forms.

 With so many parts to remember, filling out the IRS Form 720 can be overwhelming.
 So, to help you out, here’s a step-by-step guide on completing the document: